 The structure of the curriculum is designed for study of a subject or theme across all grade-levels while working on age-appropriate projects.
 We do, however, create a consciousness of a particular theme that permeates the classroom walls.
 Our curriculum does not repeat exactly every year.
 Thus the students have the opportunity to explore the work of many different artists and styles as they progress through the grade levels.
 The types of projects, media, and techniques, however, are repeated annually to reinforce the basic principles of artistic expression.
 Individual work is important in the Stevenson Art Program, and is emphasized.
 Also, community art is introduced and mimicked several times throughout the year.

-All students in Grades 1–7 have art class twice a week.
-Students in Grades 6–7 have one regular art class and one art elective per week.
-Elective offerings for the 2012-2013 year include: Drawing, Painting, Ceramics, and 3D Art.
-Pre-Kindergarten and Kindergarten students have art concepts and instruction embedded within their regular in-class program.
+All students in Grades K–7 have art class twice a week.
+Students in Grades 6–7 may choose art as one of their fine arts electives.
+Elective offerings for Grades 7-8 include: Drawing, Painting, Ceramics, and 3D Art.
+Pre-Kindergarten students have art concepts and instruction embedded within their regular in-class program.